Currency Debasement (Pt I): Laying the Foundations

 In this first article I have outlined some basic fundamentals, and shown some important trends

-• Currency is not physical cash; it is the total money in circulation (money supply or M3)
+Currency is not physical cash; it is the total money in circulation (money supply)

-• Currency is defined more broadly.
-It includes anything that can be easily converted into cash or a bank deposit that can be used to purchase an asset (e.g. sandwich, insurance contract, car, house, stocks etc.)
+Currency is defined more broadly.
+It includes anything that can be easily converted into cash or a bank deposit that can be used to purchase a good, a service or an asset (e.g. sandwich, insurance contract or house)

-• Currency includes physical cash, bank deposits and short-term investments (e.g. money market funds)
+Currency includes physical cash, bank deposits and liquid short-term investments (e.g. money market funds)

 …..next time

-In the next article I will show how money is “created”, both in the “good boom” times” and the “bad bust” times.
-It will then become clear why API has increased so much, leading to imbalances that have then impacted whole economies and multiple populations.
+In the next article I will show how money is “created”, both in the “good boom” times” and in the “bad bust” times.
+It will then become clear in the third article why API has increased so much, leading to imbalances that have then impacted whole economies and multiple populations.
 Again, this will be pure fact supported by hard data.

 The final concluding article will bring us up to date, highlighting current economic conditions as well as existing imbalances.
 It will tie currency debasement together with API and the terrible state of government finances, which for many countries are the worst they have been since World War 2.
-This will expose why inequalities have grown so much and why so many electorates are voting for change.
+This will expose the driver of rising inequalities and explain why many electorates are now voting for radical change.
 Finally, I will speculate on future fiscal and monetary policies, based on historical precedent.

 Feedback